LucianLaFleur/language_data/README.md

 ### Japanese ---

 - the JPNT "N" system
-In the JLPT (Japanese Language Proficiency Test) there are 5 tiers, which I'll roughly sum up as:/
+In the JLPT (Japanese Language Proficiency Test) there are 5 tiers, which I'll roughly sum up as:
-N5: very basic (and probably not able to string together a sentence)
+- N5: very basic (and probably not able to string together a sentence)
-N4: simple (can put together a sentence, but in very limited context)
+- N4: simple (can put together a sentence, but in very limited context)
-N3: lower conversational (can have whole conversations about simple concepts)
+- N3: lower conversational (can have whole conversations about simple concepts)
-N2: Business conversational (can have a wide array of conversations with minimal error)
+- N2: Business conversational (can have a wide array of conversations with minimal error)
-N1: Advanced (Like a pro-translator ; May Kami-sama have mercy on your soul, this is a crazy milestone for a foreigner to reach)
+- N1: Advanced (Like a pro-translator ; May Kami-sama have mercy on your soul, this is a crazy milestone for a foreigner to reach)

 My references in naming files use the appropriate N-level when they kind of approximate to that complexity.
 There are no "official" lists, but this is a ballpark guess of going from simpler things to harder concepts.